Takahashi FC-76Q (FC-76DCU + EX-CQ) Review

 General Observing Notes

-The longer focal length (and so smaller field of view) makes finding things a bit harder, but maximum FOV is still double that of an 8” SCT.
+The longer focal length (and so smaller field of view) makes finding things a bit harder, but maximum FOV is still double that of an 8” SCT – 1.6° with a 1.25” eyepiece, 2.8° with a 2”.

 My impression is that the shallower light cone and larger focusing sweet-spot make the FC-76Q less sensitive to seeing than most.
 This is a real bonus for objects low in the sky.
-Given how low Mars will be around opposition in 2018 and 2020, this might be a killer advantage compared to most fast apochromats.
+Given how low the planets have been lately, this might be a killer advantage compared to most fast apochromats.

 As you would expect, the extra glass and longer tube means cool-down is slower than the basic scope, but probably still faster than a 3” triplet.

-My FC-76 already has a good star test and adding the module retains it, with near identical rings either side of focus, although the outer ring is more diffuse – an effect of the module, same as the FS-60Q.
+My FC-76 already has a good star test and adding the module retains it, with near identical rings either side of focus, although the outer ring is more diffuse – an effect of the module, same as both the FS-60Q and FOA-60Q.

 Even my first view of the Moon at just 40x was a ‘wow’ moment – so razor sharp and clean that I immediately knew this was something a bit special.
 In good seeing on a 1st quarter Moon at 193x with a 5mm Nagler, the view is perfectly crisp and sharp, if just a little dim.
 There is no chromatic aberration.
 At that magnification the Moon is a lot more involving than the usual lower magnifications I use with a 3” refractor.